dreamsxin/ext-async/README.md

 You can extend the `TaskScheduler` class to create a scheduler with support for an event loop.
 The scheduler provides integration by letting you override the `runLoop()` method that should start the event loop and keep it running until no more events can occur.
 The primary problem with event loop integration is that you need to call `dispatch()` whenever tasks are ready run.
 You can override the `activate()` method to schedule execution of the `dispatch()` with your event loop (future tick or defer watcher).
 The scheduler will call `activate` whenever a task is registered for execution and the scheduler is not in the process of dispatching tasks.

+There is an implicit default scheduler that will be used when `Task::async()` or `Task::asyncWithContext()` is used in PHP code that is not running in a `Task`.
+You can replace the default scheduler with your own scheduler as long as no async tasks have been created yet.

 ```php
 namespace Concurrent;